chni9/PythonProjectDrugConsumption/README.md

 3-Applying the ML model
 - generate train and test sets
 - applying Linear SVC model
-- for each criteria :train the model get the predictions obtain a score (percentage of right predictions) confusion matrix cross-validation score
+- for each criteria : train the model -> get the predictions -> obtain a score (percentage of right predictions) -> confusion matrix -> cross-validation score
 - repeat the process with KNN model
 - repeat the process with KNN optimized
 - compare the models and choose the right one for each criteria